rweigel/stats/syllabus.md

 *   In-class work on problems related to HW #2 and HW #3

 ## February 18th

 *   [HW #3](hw.html#hw-3) due before class starts
+*   Discuss HW #3 solutions
+*   In-class work on problems related to HW #3
+*   From this point on, I'll be covering topics in the order that they appear and Wall and Jenkins.
+Up until now, the problems have been mostly about programming techniques that you'll need.
+The problems did not require knowledge of statistics, but you'll want to think back to these problems as the results and their interpretation will be important.

 ## February 25th

+*   [HW #4](hw.html#hw-4) due before class starts
+*   I've written up my notes from our discussion of HW #3.
+I've also added additional details on problem 3.3 regarding probability densities and the interpretation of the the posterior.
+*   Discuss question on Discord about `np.vectorize`.
+*   Discussion of problems 4.2 and 4.3.
+*   Discussion of reading.
+*   Discussion of problem 4.4.

 ## March 4th